karllark/dust_extinction/docs/dust_extinction/choose_model.rst

 ---------------------

 These are straightforward averages of observed extinction curves.
-They are the simpliest models and include models for the MW (:class:`~dust_extinction.dust_extinction.GCC09_MWAvg`), the LMC (:class:`~dust_extinction.dust_extinction.G03_LMCAvg`, :class:`~dust_extinction.dust_extinction.G03_LMC2`) and the SMC
+They are the simplest models and include models for the MW (:class:`~dust_extinction.dust_extinction.GCC09_MWAvg`), the LMC (:class:`~dust_extinction.dust_extinction.G03_LMCAvg`, :class:`~dust_extinction.dust_extinction.G03_LMC2`) and the SMC